skupperproject/skupper-docs/input/install/index.md

 <a id="kube-installing-controller"></a>
-# Installing the Skupper controller on Kubernetes
+# Installing the Skupper controller

+If you are using Skupper on local systems (Podman, Docker, Linux), you must [install the CLI](#installing-cli).

 Before you can create a site on Kubernetes, you must install the Skupper controller.
 You can install the controller using the following methods: